 A marriage certificate is important because you can make sure that a couple you had been led to believe married each other actually had.
 For example if you find the marriage registration in the GRO Index, and believe the couple married each other, it is important to obtain a certificate to confirm it.

-The first information stated is the year of marriage and the venue.
-The next detail is the entry number from the original marriage register from the venue.
+This column records the entry number from the original marriage register from the venue.

-Further information provided is their marital status, it very often stating, especially in earlier centuries, whether they were spinster, bachelor, widower or widow.
+The couple's marital status is written in this column, it very often stating, especially in earlier centuries, whether they were spinster, bachelor, widower or widow.
 Sometimes, however, either party was not always truthful about their marital status if they wished to hide the fact they had been married previously.

 In earlier certificates of marriage the groom's occupation was stated, but the women’s occupation was very often not stated even if she did in fact work.